olavfuruseth/partner-widgets/README.md

 The widgets require [jQuery](http://jquery.com/) or [Zepto](http://zeptojs.com/) to be available.

 If you're not already using jQuery, the suggested way to include it is via Google's CDN.
-The following line of code can be used, and should be placed towards the end of the body tag in your HTML.
+The following line of code can be used, and should be placed towards the end of your HTML body.

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.0/jquery.min.js"></script>